magento/devdocs/guides/v2.0/coding-standards/code-standard-html.md

 {%endhighlight%}

 ## Spaces and colon in attributes
-For the sake of readability, using no space before the colon and one space after the colon, because this way makes code more readable.
+Use no space before the colon and one space after the colon for the sake of readability.

 **Not recommended**
 {%highlight html%}